"Doesn't it bother you that he's a fag?"

 Night Warning is about a sad boy named Jimmy McNichol (brother to Kristy McNichol and best friend to Kim Richards who is the sister of Kyle Richards from Halloween and the “fuck all of you” gif I like).
 As a toddler, Jimmy’s parents die in a horrific car crash and he’s left to be raised by character actress Susan Tyrell.

 Actresses need a lot of attention, so it’s tough to be Jimmy McNichol.
 At school, he's got Julia Duffy constantly trying to get in his pants.
-Then he comes home and Susan is crawling into bed with him, licking milk off his chest and purring like a cat in his ear every morning.
-This unhealthy co-dependent single-parent-only-child dynamic is only exacerbated by the fact that he’s on the precipice of going off to college.
+Then he comes home and Susan is crawling into bed with him, licking milk off his chest and purring like a kitten in his ear every morning.
+Their unhealthy co-dependent single-parent-only-child dynamic is only exacerbated by the fact that he’s on the precipice of going off to college.
 Susan is getting more and more manic as the college offers start coming through.

 One night, with a few minutes to herself before Jimmy gets home from school, feeling stressed and lonely, Susan murders the TV repairman for refusing to have sex with her because he’s gay.